 Reach Out to Us

-To learn more about our wrongful discharge and retaliation law practice in Dallas or to obtain a free review of the facts of your case, click here to get started contact us.
+To learn more about wrongful termination, employment retaliation, and employment law litigation, or to obtain a free review of the facts of your case, click here to get the conversation started contact us.

 Charles M. Giles v.
 General Electric, 245 F.3d 474 (5th Cir.
 2001) Confidential Settlement